-A space designed for pop-ups that offers short-term leases, specifically catered to a mix of pop-up stores.
+- A space designed for pop-ups that offers short-term leases specifically tailored to a mix of pop-up stores.

-A mobile space that allows you some flexibility in location.
-Food trucks are a great example of mobile pop-ups, but require some additional consideration in terms of costs and permitting.
+- A mobile space that allows you some flexibility in location.
+Food trucks are a great example of mobile pop-ups but require some additional consideration in terms of costs and permits.

 5. Advertise your pop-up shop

-If you already have a customer base, let them know about your pop-up through your website or an email or text campaign.
-You can also create or update your Google Business Profile to reflect where you’ll be and when.
+If you already have a customer base, let them know about your pop-up through your website or an email or text campaign to reflect where you’ll be and when.